joaomcm/Optimized-UV-Disinfection/README.md

 # Using our planner with different robots & environments

 To use the planner with a different environment, you should be able to simply change the "mesh_file" argument on either {robot}_experiments.
-Towerbot_experiments and floatbot_experiments give examples of how to adopt our pipeline to different robots.
+Towerbot_experiments.py and floatbot_experiments.py give examples of how to adopt our pipeline to different robots.
+The first deals with a somewhat similar robot that has no rotational joints and a light that is not a point light-source (thus showing how to adapt to more general light models) and the second deals with a robot that floats in 3D space, though showing what changes need to be made in case of larger differences between tested robots and the default robot - armbot.

 For further inquiries, do not hesitate to contact us.
 We are happy to help.